izhangzhihao/unmeta/README.md

 # Unmeta Kotlin gradle plugin 🐘

-A Gradle plugin to remove all Kotlin @Metadata and @DebugMetadata annotations from the build output.
+A Gradle plugin to remove all Kotlin @Metadata and @DebugMetadata annotations from the compile output and jars.

 Kotlin @Metadata and @DebugMetadata annotations are not fully processed by ProGuard / R8 and contain un-obfuscated symbol information, both in binary and plain text forms.
 This information can be used to more easily reverse engineer your code.